nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 > [NOTE!]
 > The tests below would require the tester to corrupt the `myList.json` file stored in the data folder (found in
-> the directory where your terminal is running from).
+> the directory where the tester's terminal is running from).
 >
 > To corrupt data: At least one saved course mapping plan saved in myList.json, then remove any of the information
 > (NUS course code, Partner University's name or the course that it offers which is mappable to the NUS course code).